gablg1/vibe-summoner/README.md

 # vibe-summoner
 Help musicians summon whatever vibez they want - live.

-DAWs like Ableton
+Then export it straight to Ableton for post-production / finalization.

 ## MVP Outline
 - Electron app